 Where do we go from here?
 Can Netflix, the rare digitally native brand with a massive reach and hit shows that transcend socioeconomic divides, save us with a kumbaya version of Tiger King?
 Would all our social ills be cured if we simply drank a Coke with a smile?
 That would solve social cohesion, as well as Kylie Jenner doling out cans of Pepsi and solving social justice.

 There are clear limits to the number of influence brands can have to bring Americans together in all seriousness.
 What's clear is that brands can act as a cog within a vicious cycle: As society becomes more atomized, brands become more fragmented and specialized.
 And without shared experiences, society becomes even more atomized.
 And so on.

 And yes, there is more to American culture than shared consumer experiences.
 Artists and celebrities can have massive, unifying appeal as much as brands can.
 After all, Warhol was almost as fond of Marilyn Monroe as he was Coca-Cola.
 But reasonable or not, recent consumer behavior data reveals that people expect more from brands than ever before.
 It's not enough for brands to create amazing products and deliver top-notch customer service.
 Brands now need to take an active role in curing society's ills.
 For better or worse, corporations are seen as the fourth branch of the American government.

-But brand activism is challenging.
+Fostering brand meaning in an era of intense brand activism is challenging.
 Appealing for social cohesion and shared principles isn't guaranteed to be well received by any target consumer.
 And marketing to a broad, heterogeneous market is almost asking for it to fail.
 Despite these challenges, could there be an opportunity for a brand to capitalize on a void in the middle?
 Do a large enough subset of consumers, deep down, want to come out from their specialized subcultural enclaves and come together?

 Appealing to "The Middle"